Earthdata Search | Panoply | Giovanni | Worldview | AppEEARS | MODIS/VIIRS Subsetting Tools Suite

 Earthdata Search

-Earthdata Search is a tool for data discovery of Earth Observation data collections from NASA's Earth Observing System Data and Information System (EOSDIS), as well as U.S and international agencies across the Earth science disciplines.
-Users (including those without specific knowledge of the data) can search for and read about data collections, search for data files by date and spatial area, preview browse images, and download or submit requests for data files, with customization for select data collections.
+Earthdata Search is a tool for discovering Earth science data in NASA's Earth Observing System Data and Information System (EOSDIS) collection as well as in U.S and international agencies across the Earth science disciplines.
+Users (including those without specific knowledge of the data) can search for and read about data collections, search for data files by date and spatial area, preview browse images, and download or submit requests for data files.
+An Earthdata Login is required to download data.

 In the project area, for some datasets, you can customize your granule.
 You can reformat the data and output as HDF, NetCDF, ASCII, KML, or GeoTIFF format.
 You can also choose from a variety of projection options.
 Lastly, you can subset the data, obtaining only the bands that are needed.